-UCLA researchers led by Professor Chiou have developed a novel self-locking OET to optically manipulate single cells and microparticles over large areas in buffer solutions, outperforming prior OETs.
+UCLA researchers in the Department of Mechanical and Aerospace Engineering have developed a novel self-locking OET to optically manipulate single cells and microparticles over large areas in buffer solutions, outperforming prior OETs.
 This self-locking tweezer allows selective release of microparticles using light, has improved resolution, and its operation area is not limited by the FOV of the objective lens.
 This invention is easily scaled up to wafer sizes, with an active slot trapping area around ~500 cm2, to trap millions of single cells in parallel, while achieving high throughput (>120,000 particles) manipulation in high conductivity media (>1 S/m).
 These SLOT chips can be easily reproduced or mass-produced at a low cost.

 Prototype SLOT devices have been developed and shown to work with microparticles (10 µm in diameter) and cells suspended in regular physiological buffers.

 Additional Patents Pending